Shutdown Day 3: White House says Trump open to less money for border wall

-President Donald Trump was meeting with his Homeland Security secretary and other officials on Monday to discuss border security issues as a partial government shutdown over his U.S.-Mexico border wall entered Christmas without a clear resolution in sight.
+WASHINGTON — President Donald Trump met Monday with his Homeland Security secretary and other officials to discuss border security issues as a partial government shutdown over his U.S.-Mexico border wall entered Christmas without a clear resolution in sight.

-Though both sides have traded offers over the dollars, they remain far apart on the wall.
-The White House insists Trump will reject any deal that does not include money for a wall or fence; Democrats were holding firm in their opposition to a wall or other physical barrier.
+Though both sides have moved on the money, they aren't budging on the wall.
+The White House insisted Trump will reject any deal that does not include money for a wall or fence; Democrats held firm in their opposition to a wall or other physical barrier.

+"Nothing new.
+Nothing new on the shutdown.
+Nothing new.
+Except we need border security," Trump told reporters at the White House as he answered telephone calls from children who want to know when Santa will get to their homes.

-In a joint statement Monday, the Democratic leaders, Sen. Chuck Schumer and Rep. Nancy Pelosi, said as long as Trump keeps listening to the Freedom Caucus and others on the right flank, there is no easy resolution to the impasse.
+In a joint statement, the Democratic leaders of Congress, Sen. Chuck Schumer and Rep. Nancy Pelosi, said that as long as Trump keeps listening to the House Freedom Caucus and others on the right flank, there is no easy resolution to the impasse.

-"It's Christmas Eve and President Trump is plunging the country into chaos," the leaders said.
-They pointed to problems beyond the shutdown, including the plunging stock market and the president's firing of the defense secretary.
+"It's Christmas Eve and President Trump is plunging the country into chaos," they said, pointing to problems beyond the shutdown, including the plunging stock market and the president's firing of his defense secretary.
 "The president wanted the shutdown, but he seems not to know how to get himself out of it."

-White House budget director Mick Mulvaney said a counteroffer was presented over the weekend to Senate Democratic leader Chuck Schumer of New York.
+The White House presented a counteroffer offer the weekend to Schumer, budget director Mick Mulvaney said Sunday.
 Mulvaney would only say the offer was between Trump's $5.7 billion request and $1.3 billion Democrats have offered.

-"We moved off of the five and we hope they move up from their 1.3," he said Sunday, a day after a senior administration official insisted Congress would have to cave into Trump's spending demand for the shutdown to end.
-The comments highlighted Trump's unpredictable negotiating style.

-Mulvaney said he was awaiting a response from Schumer, whose office said the parties remained "very far apart."
+Mulvaney said he was awaiting a response from Schumer.
+Schumer's office said the parties remained "very far apart."

 Trump chimed in from the White House, where he has been cooped up since the shutdown began early Saturday.

-Trump put off plans to head to his Florida estate for Christmas and remained in Washington.
-His wife, first lady Melania Trump, was returning from Florida to spend the holiday with him at the White House.
+Trump put off plans to head to his Florida estate for Christmas.
+His wife, first lady Melania Trump, returned from Florida to spend the holiday with him.

-The president scheduled a border security meeting Monday afternoon at the White House with Homeland Security Secretary Kirstjen Nielsen and other department officials, White House press secretary Sarah Huckabee Sanders said.
+The president's border security meeting Monday afternoon included Homeland Security Secretary Kirstjen Nielsen and other department officials, White House press secretary Sarah Huckabee Sanders said.

-Senate negotiators are continuing talks behind the scenes with Democrats and Republicans.
+Senate negotiators continued talks behind the scenes with Democrats and Republicans.
 The House and Senate briefly gaveled into session on Christmas Eve before closing again with no further action.

 In their statement, Pelosi and Schumer said "different people from the same White House are saying different things about what the president would accept or not accept to end his Trump Shutdown, making it impossible to know where they stand at any given moment."